Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

 Quick rules:
 - If loss jumps up and down wildly → step size is too big (reduce α).
 - If loss crawls slowly → α too small (increase a bit).

+Beginner mode: Gradient Descent — super simple
+- Imagine rolling a ball downhill on the loss surface.
+- Learning rate = step size.
+Too big: you bounce around; too small: you crawl.
+- Stop when steps don’t reduce loss anymore (or after a patience setting).

+Tiny demo thought experiment:
+- Start loss = 10.
+Take a step → loss 6.
+Another step → loss 4.
+Reduce α if the loss ever goes up; increase a bit if the loss barely changes for many steps.

 #### Classification with white-box models
 - Sigmoid maps scores to [0,1]; Logistic Regression = linear score + sigmoid for probabilistic classification.